-Icon Indicator light Color Normal operation Problem indicator Possible condition indicated by the problem indicator = Bypass (upper port) Amber Off On Upper mini hub port is bypassed Mini hub or SFP module has failed, is loose, or is missing Fiber-optic cables are damaged Note: When there are two functioning SFP modules installed into the mini hub ports and there are no fibre channel cables connected to them, the bypass indicator is lit.
-If there is only one functioning SFP module installed in a host-side mini hub port and there are no fibre channel cables connected to it, the indicator light will not be lit.
-However, the drive-side mini hub bypass indicator light will be lit when there is one SFP module installed in the mini hub and the mini hub has no fibre channel connection.
-Loop good Green On Off The loop is not operational, no devices are connected Mini hub has failed or a faulty device is connected to the mini hub If there is no SFP module installed, the indicator will be lit If one functioning SFP module is installed in the host-side mini hub port and there is no fibre channel cable connected to it, the loop good indicator light will not be lit.
-If one functioning SFP module is installed in the drive-side mini hub port and there is no fibre channel cable connected to it, the loop good indicator light will be lit.
-Drive enclosure has failed (drive-side mini hub only)
+Icon Indicator light Color Normal operation Problem indicator Possible condition indicated by the problem indicator Bypass (upper port) Amber Off On Upper mini-hub port is bypassed.
+Mini-hub or SFP module failed, is loose, or is missing.
+Fiber-optic cables are damaged.
+Note: When two functioning SFP modules are installed into the mini-hub ports and no fibre channel are cables connected to them, the bypass indicator is lit.
+If there is only one functioning SFP module installed in a host-side mini-hub port and there are no fibre channel cables connected to it, the indicator light will not be lit.
+However, the drive-side mini-hub bypass indicator light will be lit when one SFP module is installed in the mini-hub and the mini-hub Loop good Green On Off has no fibre channel connection.
+The loop is not operational, no devices are connected.
+Mini-hub failed or a faulty device is connected to the mini-hub.
+If there is no SFP module installed, the indicator will be lit.
+If one functioning SFP module is installed in the host-side mini-hub port and no fibre channel cable is connected to it, the loop good indicator light will not be lit.
+If one functioning SFP module is installed in the drive-side mini-hub port and no fibre channel cable is connected to it, the loop good indicator light will not be lit.
+If one functioning SFP module is installed in the drive-side mini-hub port and no fibre channel cable is connected to it, the loop good indicator light will be lit.
+Drive enclosure failed (drive-side mini-hub only).

-Table 48.
-Type 1742 FAStT900 storage server host-side and drive-side mini hub indicator lights (continued)
+Table 50.
+Type 17 42 FAStT900 storage server host-side and drive-side mini- -hub indicator lights (continued)

-Icon Indicator light Color Normal operation Problem indicator Possible condition indicated by the problem indicator = Bypass (lower port) Amber Off On Lower mini hub port is bypassed; there are no devices connected Mini hub or SFP module has failed or is loose Fiber-optic cables are damaged Note: When there are two functioning SFP modules installed into the mini hub port and there are no fibre channel cables connected to them, the bypass indicator light is lit.
-If there is only one functioning SFP module installed in a host-side mini hub and there are no fibre channel cables connected to it, the indicator light is not lit.
-However, the drive-side mini hub bypass indicator light will be lit when there is one functioning SFP module installed in the mini hub port and the mini hub has no fibre channel cables connected to it.
+lcon Indicator light Color Normal operation Problem indicator Possible condition indicated by the problem indicator Bypass (lower port) Amber Off On Lower mini-hub port is bypassed; there are no devices connected.
+Mini-hub or SFP module failed or is loose.Fiber-optic cables are damaged.
+Note: When two functioning SFP modules are installed into the mini-hub port and no fibre channel cables are connected to them, the bypass indicator light is lit.
+If only one functioning SFP module is installed in a host-side mini-hub and no fibre channel cables are connected to it, the indicator light is not lit.
+However, the drive-side mini-hub bypass indicator light will be lit when one functioning SFP module is installed in the mini-hub port and the mini-hub has no fibre channel cables connected to it.